codevivi/cryptocurrencies-prices-over-time/README.md

    npm run build
    ```

-   - **TO START REACT BUILD PREVIEW** locally (will run on [http://localhost:4173/](http://localhost:4173/)) change CLIENT variable in server .env to have correct port, restart server and run below command:
+   - **TO START REACT BUILD PREVIEW** locally (will run on [http://localhost:4173/](http://localhost:4173/)) change CLIENT variable in server .env to have correct port for client, restart server and run below command in client directory:

    ```sh
    npm run preview